-Freshman David Callison, the second quarterback, was 4-01-13 with one pick for 58 yards.
+Freshman David Callison, the second quarterback, was 4of-13 with one pick for 58 yards.
 Junior Rashard Gould led four Tech receivers with five catches for 52 yards.

-Defensively, senior Kenny Harris had 10 tackles to the lead Bears on the day he became the all lime leadeds and assisted tackles.
-Junior Anson Cunningham followed with nine, including three for loss, Whitely had eight to go with an interception, while Jarvis Griffin had eight to go with an interception, while Jarvis Griffin had eight as well.

-Junior Tramayel had an interception along with two field goal tries on the day.

-For WUT Tech, junior Jon Culbertson had 11 tackles to lead all defenders.
+Defensively, senior Kenny Harris had 10 tackles to the lead Bears on the day he became the all-time leader in solo tackles.
+Harris already had the marks for total tackles and assisted tackles.
+Junior Anson Cunningham followed with nine, including three for loss.
+Whitley had eight to go with an interception, while Jarvis Griffin had eight as Junior Tramayel had an interception along with two tackles; he also blocked two field goal tries on the day.
+For WVU Tech, junior Jon Culbertson had 11 tackles to lead all defenders.
+Adjustable Gastric Banding